Kelsey026/Education-Inequality/README.md

 - **Unemployment rates declined more** for individuals with less than high school diplomas, while higher-education groups exhibited slow declines in unemployment rates.
 - Almost all metropolitan areas saw growth in **higher education**.

+(This project was completed as part of a micro-internship under the supervision of Professor Agu)